tytydraco/yessleep/out/I_died_in_1987_so_why_the_fuck_am_I_suddenly_alive_again.md

 I dropped to my knees and rolled to the side before Billy could engulf me.
 He snarled, snatching at my McDonald’s jacket, but I slipped my arms out of it and fled into the night.

 Since that night, I’ve been living on John’s sofa, praying that the alley abomination doesn’t find me.
 I’m currently researching the world beyond the veil, desperate for a solution.
-I know Billy is the key to saving me, but I think he’s beyond reason.
+I know Billy is the key to saving me, but I don’t think he’s human anymore.

 My soul is doomed.